SubhrajitPrusty/wallgen/README.md

   --help  Show this message and exit.

 Commands:
-  poly    Generates a HQ low poly image shape   Generate a HQ image of a beautiful shapes slants  Generates slanting lines of various colors
+  pic     Use a picture instead of a gradient poly    Generates a HQ low poly image shape   Generates a HQ image of a beautiful shapes slants  Generates slanting lines of various colors

 ```